Destinations Italy The Dolomites

 Drag to see more

 "De Len" is Ladin for "wood," and the building takes the name seriously — the former Hotel Impero, locally crafted timber inside and out, every room with Swiss Optimal Living Society certification for sleep quality.
-On Corso Italia, two minutes' walk to every shop and restaurant in central Cortina.
+Just off Corso Italia at Via Cesare Battisti 66, two minutes' walk to every shop and restaurant in central Cortina.
 The sixth-floor spa has the best views of any wellness floor in town, plus a Finnish sauna, ice fountain, steam bath, and outdoor jacuzzi.
 Bar de Len downstairs serves barrel-aged cocktails in a speakeasy-lit room that's also one of the better evening crowds in the village.
 Run by the same Italian group that has Borgo Egnazia in Puglia, which tells you the level of detail to expect.
 The price-to-design sweet spot in central Cortina.

 What it's known for